Jo Piazza

-Jo Piazza is an American journalist, editor, and author of seven books.
+She’s also the host of the Under the Influence podcast.
 She has written and reported for The Wall Street Journal, New York Daily News, The New York Times, and Slate.

 Career

-She was senior digital editor at Current TV.
+Piazza is a novelist and podcaster known for her challenging of "tradwives".
+Earlier in her career, Piazza was senior digital editor at Current TV.
 She returned to celebrity news as the Executive News Director for the print and digital editions of In Touch Weekly and Life & Style magazines.
 Most recently Piazza served as managing editor for Yahoo!
 Travel.